The 15 Most Popular Types of Ice Creams From Around the World

 1. Hard Custard Ice Cream

-If we’re going to talk about ice cream from around the world, we can’t leave out American ice cream.
-You know it, and you love it.
-But do you know how it’s made or what makes it unique?
-And did you know there’s more than one type of American ice cream?
+When it comes to ice cream, we can’t forget American ice cream.
+You know it, you love it—but do you know how it’s made or what makes it unique?
+And did you know there’s more than one type?

-Hard-custard ice cream is what most Americans think of when they think of ice cream.
-It’s made with heavy cream, eggs, sugar, and a few other ingredients, then churned and frozen.
-The result?
-Delicious, creamy, scoopable goodness.
-Hard custard ice cream is the ice cream you’d find in most ice cream shops and what most ice cream recipe books provide.
+Hard-custard ice cream is the classic American favorite.
+Made with heavy cream, eggs, sugar, and other ingredients, it’s churned and frozen into creamy, scoopable goodness.
+This is the ice cream you’ll find in most shops and recipe books.

-Iconic hard custard ice cream flavors include chocolate, vanilla, strawberry, and mint chocolate chip.
+Iconic flavors include chocolate, vanilla, strawberry, and mint chocolate chip.

 2. New England Ice Cream